2013–14 Football League Cup: Third round

 The draw for the third round took place live on Sky Sports on 28 August 2013.
 All the clubs partaking in European competition (holders Swansea City, Manchester United, Manchester City, Chelsea, Arsenal, Tottenham Hotspur and Wigan Athletic) entered here, as well as the winning teams from the second round.
 Only Crystal Palace from the Premier League failed to make it to the third round, and only Bristol City, Swindon Town, Peterborough United and Tranmere Rovers remained from League One.

 Fourth round

 The draw for the fourth round took place on 25 September 2013 live on Sky Sports.

 All ties were originally to be played during the week commencing 28 October 2013, but the game between Sunderland and Southampton was later moved to 6 November 2013.
 Birmingham City, Burnley and Leicester City were the only teams outside of the Premier League left in the competition, all three compete in the Championship.

-Fifth round
+Quarter-finals

-The draw for the fifth round took place on 30 October 2013.
+The draw for the quarter-finals took place on 30 October 2013.
 All ties were played during the week commencing 16 December 2013.
 Leicester City, who compete in the Championship, were the only team outside of the Premier League left in the competition.